atecon/heatmap/src/heatmap_help.md

 # DESCRIPTION

-This package is intended for producing heatmap or contour plots: Heatmaps are 2-dimensional plots where you have a rectangular array of "tiles" whose colours carry the relevant information; contour plots draw lines where the information is displayed by joining points with the same value.
+This package produces heatmap, contour and 3D pm3d plots using gnuplot.
+Heatmaps display a rectangular array of tiles whose colours represent values; contour plots connect equal-value points with lines; pm3d plots render a coloured 3D surface using gnuplot's pm3d/splot features.

-The package offers 2 public functions; both feature a limited degree of customisability via an "options" bundle (discussed later).
+The package provides a small set of public wrappers and an options bundle to customise appearance and behaviour.

-Moreover, a **menu entry** can be added under the "View" menu, which offers a simplified interface to the "heatmap" function.
+Please ask questions and report bugs on the Gretl mailing list if possible.
+Alternatively, create an issue ticket on the github repo (see below).
+Source code and test script(s) can be found here: https://github.com/atecon/heatmap

 # AVAILABLE FUNCTIONS